ylyma/beat-it/README.md

 #### Implementation

 Bookmarks are saved in a database and each bookmark is associated with a specific audio track.
 The storage system ensures efficient retrieval, management, and synchronisation of bookmarks across devices.
 These bookmarks are then displayed in a list or grid format, with each bookmark entry including relevant information such as the timestamp and labels.
+The information will then be sent to the backend to be stored in a database.

 Users can interact with the bookmarks section to navigate to specific moments within the audio track or perform management actions.
+Upon clicking on the bookmark button on the audio playback page, the timestamp stored inside the bookmark is inputted as a parameter to React Native Track Player to seek to.
+Immediately moving the playback marker to that point.

+#### Technical Details

+Upon creation of a bookmark, a post request is sent to the Nestjs backend, where it is stored in a Postgresql database on CloudSQL.
+This allows the bookmarks to be accessible on any device upon login into the same account.
+We decided to use a Postgresql database so that related objects, such as annotations on the bookmarked sections can be linked together.
+Bookmarks can be displayed with get requests, edited with patch requests and deleted with delete requests.

 ### Audio - Import